Public Health Department

 New York State Department of Health has a new policy that if you have private health insurance you are no longer eligible to receive free vaccinations.
 You will have to pay for shots (immunizations) prior to administration.
 You may seek reimbursement from your insurance carrier.

 Zostavax(Shingles) Clinic- Must be at least 60 years of age (50 -59 year olds must have authorization from healthcare provider)- this clinic is in Canton Only.
+Can Bill Medicare Part D plans and some other insurances.

 Call for appointment